Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

 This is a standard plugin offered by Flotomate to all our users.

 **Purpose**: The plugin provides integration with an Active Directory.
-When the plugin is executed it can create new users, update existing users, read user data and delete a user using the LDAP protocol.
+When the plugin is executed it can create new users, update existing user, reset user password and delete a user using the LDAP protocol.

 **Perquisite**: Plugin server needs to be setup with the main server (:ref:`Learn More <Plugin Server Setup Guide>`).